oleiade/reflections/README.md

 ##### Fields

 *Fields* returns the list of a structure field names, so you can access or modify them later on.
+You can whether provide *Fields* a structure or a pointer to structure as first argument.

 ```go
     s := MyStruct {